Last updated: April 2017

 The blog generally consists of content that we believe is interesting to a general audience and/or captures GiveWell's core opinions (and changes in core opinions).
 The newly published materials email list receives notifications for all reports and conversation notes as they are published.

-- We hold conference calls, open to all who register, at which we discuss the reasoning behind our charity recommendations and take questions.
+- We host twice-annual research discussions in New York and San Francisco, and publish recordings and transcripts from those events.
+We also hold conference calls, open to all who register, at which we discuss the reasoning behind our charity recommendations and take questions.
+Audio and notes from these calls are available here.

 - We use links and footnotes to support statements of fact on our website.
 You can expect links and footnotes to provide all the empirical support we have for the statements they pertain to.